bezata/blockchainml-cloudflare-emailworker/README.md

 # BlockchainML Cloudflare Mail Worker
+## This project is unlicensed and open-source.
+I don’t have much time, so I’m inviting you to continue this beautiful piece of art.
 A high-performance email processing system built on Cloudflare Workers, designed for handling enterprise-scale email operations.

 [![License](https://img.shields.io/badge/license-Private-red.svg)](LICENSE)